cgewecke/embeditor/README.md

 Heroku Production notes:

-Make a production branch at github
+1. Make a production branch at github

-In embeditor-production, navigate to root, git pull, checkout production
+2. In embeditor-production, navigate to root, git pull, checkout production

   In the client folder run: $ npm install

   In the client folder run: $ bower update (pick Angular 1.3.16 option when asked)

+  In client/app/styles: rename all .css as .scss

   In the client folder run:$ grunt build

-In the server, move zeroclipboard.swf into the dist/scripts folder
+3. In the server, move zeroclipboard.swf into the dist/scripts folder

-Move client outside the repo
+4. Move client outside the repo

-Move server/node-modules outside the repo
+5. Move server/node-modules outside the repo

-Move everything else out of 'server' folder so that it's in the root.
+6. Move everything else out of 'server' folder so that it's in the root.

-push to github
+7. push to github

   $ git add -A

   $ git commit -a -m 'Compiled assets '

-push to heroku:
+8. push to heroku:

-git push -f heroku production:master
+  $ git push -f heroku production:master

-delete production branch locally, remotely:
+9. delete production branch locally, remotely:

   $ git checkout master

   $ git branch -D production

   $ git push origin --delete production